2 minute read

 3. Be interesting, quick, and relevant

-Scientific research is full of incredibly interesting findings that are relevant to what we are hearing in the news, reading in the papers, and even tweeting about – how climate change is impacting our future, advances being made in medicine, and how modern lifestyles are affecting our health.
-Asking your institution or client to provide you with fascinating research is a must, but ensure the research is relevant to the specific outlet you’re pitching to.
-Science outlets, such as Science magazine and New Scientist, are primarily interested in cutting-edge research that has been conducted on human participants, whereas Sustainability Matters wants projects that focus on the environment and sustainability.
+Scientific research is full of incredibly interesting findings that are relevant to what we are hearing in the news, reading in the papers, and posting about on social media – how climate change is impacting our future, the use of artificial intelligence (AI) in various sectors, how modern lifestyles are affecting our health, and more.

-Scientific research can quickly go out of date and become irrelevant as science is constantly changing – findings are being proved, disproved, and built upon daily.
+Science is always changing so scientific research can quickly go out of date and become irrelevant – findings are constantly being proven, disproven, and built upon.
+Making sure the scientific research you are sharing with press is relevant requires close monitoring and engagement of current media.
 One moment scientists are telling you to eat five fruit and veg a day, the next it’s 20, then back to five.
-New research findings should be pitched as soon as possible to journalists before it becomes old news or new contradictory findings are released.
-If it’s brand new research with fascinating findings, then a journalist is far more likely to say yes to your pitch.
+New research findings should be pitched as soon as possible to journalists before it becomes old news or newer contradictory findings are released.
+If it’s brand new research with fascinating findings, a journalist is far more likely to say yes to your pitch.

 4. Science and tech